 Cardiac physiologists record and analyse physiological data to diagnose and treat cardiac disease.
 They play an essential role in healthcare, saving many lives and improving many more.
-Cardiac physiologists in hospitals deal with patients first hand, meaning they need not only highly specialised knowledge and excellent analytical abilities but good people skills.
+Cardiac physiologists in hospitals deal with patients first-hand, meaning they need not only highly specialised knowledge and excellent analytical abilities but good people skills.

-Our Biomedical and Biological Science courses have a burgeoning international reputation, due to our world-class research in areas including biomarkers, public health and biomodelling.
+Our biomedical and biological science courses have a burgeoning international reputation, due to our world-class research in areas including biomarkers, public health and biomodelling.
 The university is home to the Centre for Investigative and Diagnostic Oncology, which has pioneered techniques for cancer diagnosis and treatment, including our breakthrough in the development of a vaccine for bladder cancer.

 Our teaching and research facilities surpass those at some UK medical schools, and our course will provide you with both in-depth practical experience and comprehensive, up- to-date theoretical knowledge.
 Our specialist clinical physiology laboratory houses a wide range of diagnostic equipment and is run by experienced practitioners.
 As well as attending practical classes in the lab, you'll be able to use it for independent study and research, and will have access to specialist journals.

-Please Note: this programme will not lead to a qualification as a Healthcare Scientist (Cardiac Physiologist).
+Please note: this programme will not lead to a qualification as a Healthcare Scientist (Cardiac Physiologist).

 Module aims to develop students' skills in planning and execution of an analytical, laboratory-based study and critical evaluation of real research results drawing on their acquired knowledge from other modules.
 In addition, the module aims to develop students' communication skills to enable them to communicate their findings in written and oral form.

 The module aims to provide students with current theories and approaches to leadership and management in order they can bring about effect positive change in the team or organisation that they lead or manage.